openharmony/docs/en/application-dev/reference/errorcodes/errorcode-ability.md

 **Error Message**

-Service busy, please wait and try again.
+Service busy, there are concurrent tasks, waiting for retry.

 **Description**